Nebraska

-Nebraska (/nəˈbræskə/ nə-BRASS-kə) is a landlocked state in the Midwestern region of the United States.
-It borders South Dakota to the north; Iowa to the east and Missouri to the southeast, both across the Missouri River; Kansas to the south; Colorado to the southwest; and Wyoming to the west.
-Nebraska is the 16th-largest state by land area, with just over 77220 sqmi.
-With a population of over 2 million as of 2024, it is the 38th-most populous state and the eighth-least densely populated.
+Nebraska (/nəˈbræskə/ nə-BRASK-ə) is a landlocked state in the Midwestern region of the United States.
+It borders South Dakota to the north; Wyoming to the west; Colorado to the southwest; Kansas to the south; and Missouri to the southeast and Iowa to the east, both across the Missouri River.
+Nebraska is the 16th-largest state by land area, with just over 77347 sqmi.
+As of the 2020 census, the population was 1,961,504, and was estimated to be 2,018,006 in 2025, it is the 38th-most populous state and the eighth-least densely populated.
 Nebraska's capital is Lincoln, and its most populous city is Omaha, which is on the Missouri River.

 Nebraska was admitted into the United States in 1867, two years after the end of the American Civil War.
 The Nebraska Legislature is unlike any other American legislature in that it is unicameral, and its members are elected without any official reference to political party affiliation.
-Nebraska is one of only two states (Maine being the other) that divide electoral college votes by district, and is not winner-take-all.
+Nebraska is one of only two states (Maine being the other) that divide electoral college votes by district, and is not winner-take-all state-wide.

 Nebraska is composed of two major land regions: the Dissected Till Plains and the Great Plains.
 The Dissected Till Plains region consists of gently rolling hills and contains the state's largest cities, Omaha and Lincoln.
 The Great Plains region, occupying most of western Nebraska, is characterized by treeless prairie.
 Eastern Nebraska has a humid continental climate while western Nebraska is primarily semi-arid.
 The state has wide variations between winter and summer temperatures; the variations decrease in southern Nebraska.
 Violent thunderstorms and tornadoes occur primarily during spring and summer, and sometimes in autumn.
 The Chinook wind tends to warm the state significantly in the winter and early spring.

 Indigenous peoples, including Omaha, Missouria, Ponca, Pawnee, Otoe, and various branches of the Lakota (Sioux) tribes, lived in the region for thousands of years before European discovery and exploration.
 The state is crossed by many historic trails, including that of the Lewis and Clark Expedition.
 The completion of the Transcontinental Railroad through Nebraska and passage of the Homestead Acts led to rapid growth in the population of American settlers in the 1870s and 1880s and the development of a large agriculture sector for which the state is known to this day.

 Etymology

-Nebraska's name is the result of anglicization of the archaic Otoe Ñí Brásge (contemporary Otoe: Ñíbrahge; pronounced /sio/), or the Omaha Ní Btháska, (pronounced /sio/), meaning "flat water", after the Platte River which flows through the state.
+Nebraska's name is the result of anglicization of the archaic Otoe Ñí Brásge (contemporary Otoe: Ñíbrahge, /iow/), or the Omaha Ní Btháska (/oma/), meaning 'flat water', after the Platte River which flows through the state.